schmonz/c-mandelbrot/README.md

 ## TODO

+7. Add performance tests.
+7. Profile: where are we spending our time?
+7. Choose colormap size at runtime.
+7. Compute escape times in parallel threads.
 7. Improve safety and style of `graph_t.image` declaration.
-7. Why did Cairo get slower with this refactoring?
-Where are we spending our time?
-7. Choose colormap size at runtime.
-7. Add more graphics libraries (`imlib`? `gdk-pixbuf`?) and performance-test.
 7. Determine whether arbitrary-precision complex math can be made faster.
 7. Determine when arbitrary-precision complex math is worth doing.
 7. Use GNU Automake, Autoconf, Libtool.